Costa Rica’s thriving housing market

 “Buyers from hot markets in the USA like California and Florida see Costa Rica as offering great value in comparison to similar beach real estate in the United States.
 We still have luxury condos for under $200 per square foot, pricing that is rare in the USA,” Simmons added.

-Aside from its scenic beauty and lower cost of living, many Costa Ricans, foreign investors and High Net Worth Individuals (HNWIs) are increasingly attracted mainly because foreigners are entitled to the same ownership rights as Costa Rican citizens, and there are no property taxes and no residency restrictions.
+Foreign investors are attracted because foreigners are entitled to the same ownership rights as Costa Rican citizens, and there are no property taxes and no residency restrictions.

 - In Santa Ana, a 3-bedroom single family home currently costs about US$212,000.